-Pihamaa is an idyllic winery and berry farm located in Kalkkinen, Asikkala, one of Finland’s most picturesque countryside landscape.The distance from the center of Vääksy is about half an hour.
+Pihamaa is an idyllic winery and berry farm located in Kalkkinen, Asikkala, one of Finland’s most picturesque countryside landscape.The distance from the center of Vääksy to Kalkkinen is about half an hour.
 Known for its award-winning berry wines and unique microbrewery products, Pihamaa vineyard, complete with farm shop and café, is a popular visitor attraction in the summer months.

 Countryside Restaurant Hollolan Hirvi is located 3 km from Hollola municipal center and it is specialized in organizing various events.
 The restaurant building was built in 1900.
 The former barn with its 120 cm thick granite walls was renovated and converted for restaurant use in 1999.
 The restaurant has for several years provided modern tastes of local food, drink and program services.

 Kanavan Panimo is a local micro brewery located in the old premises of a dairy in the heart of idyllic Vääksy.
 Kanavan Panimo prepares artisan beers from local malt and unmalted grain.
 From the brewery shop you find the brewery's own beers and other seasonal products.
 Brewery tours available on request.
 During the summer season you can enjoy a craft beer on a pop-up terrace.

 Teerenpeli Panimomyymälä Brewery Shop